kubernetes-sigs/apiserver-builder-alpha/docs/concepts/api_building_overview.md

 **Summary**:

 - Objects have Metadata, Spec and Status fields
-- Storage operations may be rejected or transformed by the API server before the object is written.
+- Storage operations may be rejected or transformed by the apiserver before the object is written.
 - `apiserver-boot create group version resource` will setup the basic scaffolding for a new resource type using sane overridable defaults.